silx-kit/h5web/CONTRIBUTING.md

 `REACT_APP_DIST=true` in the demos' `.env.local` files.
 This is done automatically when building the demos for production with `pnpm build`.

+The same applies to the Storybook site but the environment variable is named `STORYBOOK_DIST`.

 ## Code quality

 - `pnpm lint` - lint every project in the workspace with ESLint